Overview

 run a function before the user is added to Firebase Auth

-The function is blocking: We perform validation, and, if applicable, throw an error to deny the registration.
+We perform validation, and, if applicable, deny the registration by throwing an error.
 Firebase Auth aborts user creation on throw.
-The Auth client SDK receives such error and can display it to the user"
+The Auth client SDK receives such error and can display it to the user.

 export const onRegisterBlocking = beforeUserCreated(options, async (event) => {